 We encourage all applicants for NIHR funding to prospectively (and realistically) consider how to engage with and involve research users at every stage of the research process, considering how users might benefit from the research.

-As well as patients, carers and member of the public, research users may include commissioners, voluntary sector professionals, managers, clinicians of various backgrounds and anyone else who is crucial if the intended change is to happen within practice, policymaking, third sector or private sector organisations.
+As well as patients, carers and members of the public, research users may include commissioners, voluntary sector professionals, managers, clinicians of various backgrounds and anyone else who is crucial if the intended change is to happen within practice, policymaking, third sector or private sector organisations.

-Planning for impact
+Planning your pathway to impact

 Engaging with research users and identifying potential impacts from the outset will help you to plan processes by which your research may directly or indirectly catalyse change.
 Planning includes considering the kinds of impact you are hoping to achieve; that is, what might change, for whom, to what extent, and when.